logo Schiller Tuning

 OBD2 ECU Tuning – What Is an OBD2 Remap?

-Instead of physically removing the ECU and programming it on a bench or in boot mode and J-TAG, OBD remapping allows direct communication with the ECU while it remains installed in the vehicle.
+Instead of physically removing the ECU from car and programming it on a bench or in Boot mode and J-TAG, OBD remapping allows direct communication with the ECU while it remains installed in the vehicle.

 This method is widely used for: